 “Now there was a famine in the days of David for three years, year after year.
 And David sought the face of the Lord.”

-Now, when I read this verse and think about how we might pray based on it, I think about two things.
+Now, when I read 2 Samuel 21:1 and think about how we might pray based on it, I think about two things.
 One, this picture of famine for three years, year after year.
 Again, this is one of those places in the Bible wherein one verse we have three years summarized just like that.
 Three years.

 God, we pray for a resolution to the suffering that we’re walking through.